bow-simulation/virtualbow/Checklist.md

     * Ubuntu 16.04
     * Fedora 30

+* Install with default settings, check if VirtualBow and VirtualBow Post are available

+* VirtualBow
+    * Launch the aplication
+    * Open *Help* - *User Manual*, check for correct version
+    * Open *Help* - *About*, check for correct version
+    * Launch a dynamic simulation with the default bow, skim results

+* VirtualBow Post
-* Installation
+    * Launch the application
+    * Open results produced by previous simulation

-* virtualbow-gui
+* VirtualBow Solver
-    * Simulate all bows in /examples to verify compatibility with older versions
+    * Simulate all `.bow` files of the previous version in /examples to verify compatibility

-* virtualbow-slv

-* virtualbow-post